 This is basically the distance covered from the outermost stable electron to the nucleus.
 Ionic radius, on the other hand, is the distance amid two atomic nuclei touching one another.

 As one goes downwards in the periodic table, elements with more protons are seen.
 These elements gain an electron energy shell and hence the atoms become larger.
-As one goes across a row of the periodic table, greater number of electrons and protons can be observed.
-Here, the former are closer to the nucleus and thus the size of the atom declines.
+As one goes across a row of the periodic table, a greater number of electrons and protons can be observed.
+Here, the former is closer to the nucleus and thus the size of the atom declines.

 - Electron Affinity

-Electron Affinity means how swiftly an atom accepts electron.
+Electron Affinity means how swiftly an atom accepts an electron.
 It declines moving down a column and rises while moving from left to right in a periodic table.
 The value of an electron affinity in an atom is basically the energy acquired on the addition of an electron.
 It is also the energy released on the removal of a single-charged anion.
 This is mainly dependent on the arrangement of the outer electron shell.
 The elements present within a group contain similar affinity.
 Noble gas elements have almost zero electron affinity.

 - Metallic Character

 Most of the elements in this table are metals.
 This implies that they have a metallic character.
-Ductility, thermal conductivity, metallic luster, malleability and high electrical and thermal conductivity are some of the properties of metals.
+Ductility, thermal conductivity, metallic lustre, malleability and high electrical and thermal conductivity are some of the properties of metals.
 An element is said to be metallic in character if the value of its ionization energy, electron affinity and electronegativity is lower.
 Metallic characters decline as they go across a periodic table.

-NOTE: The above mentioned trends are general, do not include exceptions.
+NOTE: The above-mentioned trends are general, do not include exceptions.